 Our Path

 We rely on a systematic approach to fulfill our human rights due diligence obligations through our Human Rights Compliance Management System (Human Rights CMS).
 The Human Rights CMS relates to our Group companies and majority shareholdings, as well as to our value chain.
-It is based on requirements of internationally recognized standards and applicable laws as well as the Guiding Principles of the United Nations, which form the basis for regulatory and legislative requirements for business and human rights worldwide.
+It is based on requirements of applicable laws and internationally recognized standards such as the Guiding Principles of the United Nations, which form the basis for regulatory and legislative requirements for business and human rights worldwide.

 Human Rights Compliance Management System